RubyMotionJP/SublimeRubyMotionBuilder/README.md

 ### RubyMotion syntax

-1. Open *.rb or Rakefile in your RubyMotion project
+1. Open \*.rb or Rakefile in your RubyMotion project
 2. You can see the "RubyMotion" on status bar in right bottom corner.
 Otherwise, it's not working.
+If Sublime Text 2 cache keep syntax as "Ruby", please close and open the file.

 **note:** RubyMotion detection rule is projtect's Rakefile contains "Motion", or not.